uala/uala-react-forms/rfcs/0000-template.md

 - implementation cost, both in term of code size and complexity
 - whether the proposed feature can be implemented in user space
-- the impact on teaching people React
+- the impact on teaching people the UALA platform
 - integration of this feature with other existing and planned features
 - cost of migrating existing React applications (is it a breaking change?)